soniabrami/toddmotto.github.io/_posts/2013-06-01-reengineering-the-jbar-plugin-with-immediately-invoked-data-expressions.md

 Sure it looks okay, but it's not needed at all.
 We pass the plugin a bunch of _options_ which are then parsed through the plugin logic and it outputs your code entirely.

 ### No more default options
 One thing you're probably used to seeing is jQuery plugin _defaults_ that are actually inside the plugin script itself which you essentially override with your own _options_ when you call the script.
 Using the IIDE methodology, I decided this wasn't at all necessary and completely ignored the need for it.
 Why?
-Because it's not really needed either - the defaults are in the markup for one, and secondly, we can check to see if the user has added the JSON data to the data-&#42; attribute and run a function if necesary - light work.
+Because it's not really needed either - the defaults are in the markup for one, and secondly, we can check to see if the user has added the JSON data to the data-&#42; attribute and run a function if necessary - light work.

 ### New plugin development + config
 I'm an advocate for ideas and changing things, not without good reason though, but generally because things make sense and following the direction of the industry.
 I really see this methodology pushing the way for future plugin development, and web development in general.
 I use IIDE for a lot of my application development work, with data-&#42; attributes the possibilities are endless.